Professor of Comparative and Japanese Literature

 |Mailing Address||85 Mission Park Drive, Williamstown, MA 01267|

 |cbolton ＠ williams.edu|

-My research interests center on modern Japanese literature, particularly postwar and contemporary fiction and animation.
-Perhaps because my undergraduate training was in the sciences, I am intrigued by the intersection and interaction between science and literature.
-In more general terms, I am interested in the fuzzy boundaries of what we call literature, and the ways technology is forcing us to rethink those boundaries.
-This covers not only the line between literature and science, but the changing ways aesthetic theories have defined and delineated literature across times and cultures, the status of translations, adaptations, and reproductions vis-à-vis "original" works, and the relationship between writing and visual or media culture.
-Please follow the Book Projects link for a description of my books, or the CV link above for a more detailed list of my publications.
+My research focuses on modern and contemporary Japanese literature and visual culture, particularly prose fiction and animation.
+My undergraduate training was in the sciences, and I am interested in the intersection and interaction between science and literature, especially the fuzzy boundaries of what we call literature and the ways that technology prompts us to rethink those boundaries.
+This includes the changing ways aesthetic theories have defined and delineated literature and criticism across times and cultures, the status of adaptations and reproductions vis-à-vis "original" works in postmodern culture, and the relationship between writing and visual media.

 I am exploring visual and digital media not only as objects of analysis but also as vehicles for my own critical work and teaching.
-My efforts in this area have included a project to build a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.
+My efforts so far have included a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.

-A popular part of this site is "Japanese for Your Mac," which has information about working with Japanese on a Macintosh.
+A popular section of this site is "Japanese for Your Mac," which has information about working with Japanese on Macintosh computers.

 The newest part this site is "Interpreting Anime," an introduction to my 2018 book on reading Japanese animated film.